This chocolatey go-to gift is extra special as it is homemade, deliciously healthy and can be made to suit any special needs or tastes.

 Biscuit - add in some crushed shortbread biscuit pieces

 Dried strawberry or raspberry bits make for a stunning presentation when sprinkled over the top.

-Melt the grated cacao butter in a bowl over steaming water.
-Use a whisk to ensure everything is melted and smooth then blend in your honey if using, and the cocoa powder.
+Gently melt the grated cocoa butter in a bowl over steaming water.
+Use a whisk to ensure everything is melted and smooth then blend in your honey if using, and the cacao powder.
 Lastly, add in your desired flavourings and whisk well.
 Pour the chocolate batter into molds, sprinkle on your desired toppings and leave to set in the fridge for an hour.
 Pop the chocolates out of the molds when set and place in a box with tissue paper for a pretty presentation.